Patient Safety Event Reporting: A Guide to Improving Patient Safety & Outcomes

 How to use this Patient Safety Guide

-This comprehensive guide is crafted to assist managers and directors of patient safety and risk in their mission to enhance patient safety and outcomes, serving as an all-encompassing resource that delves into the pivotal elements of patient safety while hyperlinking to a trove of actionable resources within each section.
+This comprehensive patient safety event reporting guide is crafted to assist managers and directors of patient safety and risk in their mission to enhance patient safety and outcomes, serving as an all-encompassing resource that delves into the pivotal elements of patient safety while hyperlinking to a trove of actionable resources within each section.
 Designed to be both informative and practical, it can act as an invaluable primer for individuals newly introduced to the realm of patient safety.
-However, its primary purpose is to serve as a bookmark-worthy companion, aiding professionals as they navigate through various facets of patient safety within their facilities and seek pertinent resources tailored to address their current area(s) of focus.
+However, its primary purpose is to serve as a bookmark-worthy companion, aiding professionals as they navigate the complexities of patient safety event reporting best practices.

-What is a patient safety event?
+What is a Patient Safety Event?

 A patient safety event is any unplanned or unexpected event that results in, or could have resulted in, harm to a patient.
 Patient safety events can range in severity from minor incidents, such as a patient fall, to more serious events, such as medication errors or wrong-site surgery.